nextguyover/Aeon/README.md

 ![Aeon](aeon.jpg)

-Aeon is a solar-powered colour e-ink photo frame.
-See the [blogpost](https://insertnewline.com/blog/aeon/) for a full write-up.
+Aeon is a solar-powered colour e-ink photo frame designed around the [7.3inch Spectra 6](https://www.waveshare.com/7.3inch-e-paper-hat-e.htm) e-ink display.
+Powered using energy harvesting, Aeon achieves indefinite operation when placed in a bright indoor environment.

 This repository contains the following design files for Aeon.